tensorflow/tfrc/FAQ.md

 [Cloud TPU tutorials](https://cloud.google.com/tpu/docs/tutorials) to get familiar with these models.

-## Can TFRC quota be used with [Cloud ML Engine](https://cloud.google.com/ml-engine/)?
+## Can TRC quota be used with [CMLE / CAIP / Vertex](https://cloud.google.com/ml-engine/)?

-Cloud TPU quota granted under the TFRC program is not compatible with CMLE-based workflows; we recommend using the [GCE tutorials](https://cloud.google.com/tpu/docs/) to get started instead.
+Cloud TPU quota granted under the TRC program is not compatible with CMLE-based workflows; we recommend using the [GCE tutorials](https://cloud.google.com/tpu/docs/) to get started instead.